 Just like that, you have successfully integrated Google Analytics into your WordPress website!

-Also, read: How to Install Facebook Pixel on WordPress
+You can read our beginner’s guide on How to Install Facebook Pixel on WordPress

 As you successfully integrate GA into your WordPress website, make sure that Google Analytics is working effectively on your website.
 To do that, head back to your analytics page, exit the webstream details page and move to the left top of the screen and click on home.